 How can you be sure you have considered all the possible keywords someone may reasonably search?

-Normally as you improve with the skill of keyword research, you become more efficient at finding the best, most valuable terms quicker.
+Normally as you improve with the skill of keyword research, you become more efficient at finding the best, most valuable keywords quicker.
 You have to make a determination where the cut-off point is for your client.
 Does it make sense to spend 5 additional hours finding a few terms that may never draw any traffic?
 Probably not.

 Are SEO consulting companies creating content for clients to best optimize search results?